Engineering

 The record answers, for any retrieval after the fact: who asked, what did they ask, what filter was applied, which chunks were returned, what was the answer ID.
 For an incident response, the audit query is "show me every retrieval by user X in the past 24 hours" — and the answer is a complete enumeration in seconds.

 The discipline: the application never re-asserts AD claims itself.
 The claim source is always the IAM Identity Center session metadata, which is itself derived from the SCIM-synced AD state.
-This means a user removed from AD on a Monday morning loses access by Monday afternoon — propagation latency is the SCIM sync interval, typically 5-15 minutes.
+A user removed from AD on a Monday morning loses access by Monday afternoon — propagation latency is the SCIM sync interval, typically 5 to 15 minutes.

 Okta and Auth0

 For OIDC-direct flows — typical for B2B SaaS applications where the application is the customer-facing surface — the OIDC ID token's claims are the authorisation source.
 The application validates the JWT signature, extracts the claims, and uses them to construct the metadata filter.
-AWS access for the application itself uses a separate workload identity (IAM Role on EKS / Lambda / EC2) that has KB invocation permissions; the calling user's identity is propagated as metadata-filter inputs, not as the AWS principal.
+AWS access for the application itself uses a separate workload identity — an IAM Role on EKS, Lambda, or EC2 — that has KB invocation permissions; the calling user's identity is propagated as metadata-filter inputs, not as the AWS principal.

 IAM Identity Center as the identity store itself